-Punctuality is key.
 Please arrive 15 minutes prior to the start of class.
 If you are late, you may miss important announcements and time to pray.
 Classrooms may not be adequately staffed - resulting in classroom closure.
 Please be on time.
-We understand that life happens and when it does, please contact your coordinator if you will be late.
+We understand that life happens and when it does, please contact your coordinator.